-- Training Pastoral Staff on the completion of the CSE screening tool. - Allowing time for completion and discussion when completing the screening tool. - Allocate an Inclusion worker to mentor and support pupils believed to be at risk. - To monitor the pupil and where there are significant concerns identified to refer through to the local authority Missing Children sexual exploitation and trafficking operational group (MCSETO) that is held three times per month for low, medium and high risk cases. - To provide time and supervision for pastoral staff working with children victim of or at high risk of CSE. - The Designated Senior lead supported by the Pastoral staff will ensure that Parents are aware of the issue of CSE by: - Advice on the school web site on who to contact in school with Safeguarding concerns - Key Worker support for the family of children involved or at risk. - Creates strong links with organisations that work with young people who are vulnerable to CSE and going missing from home such as Addaction and Cheshire Police.
+- Training Pastoral Staff on the completion of the CSE screening tool. - Allowing time for completion and discussion when completing the screening tool. - Allocate an Inclusion worker to mentor and support pupils believed to be at risk.

+- To monitor the pupil and where there are significant concerns identified to refer through to the local authority Contextual Safeguarding Operational Group (CSOG) that is held three times per month for low, medium and high risk cases. - To provide time and supervision for pastoral staff working with children victim of or at high risk of CSE. - The Designated Senior lead supported by the Pastoral staff will ensure that Parents are aware of the issue of CSE by: - Advice on the school web site on who to contact in school with Safeguarding concerns - Key Worker support for the family of children involved or at risk. - Creates strong links with organisations that work with young people who are vulnerable to CSE and going missing from home such as Addaction and Cheshire Police.